 You’ve likely noticed that inviting your child to sleep in your bed isn’t exactly going to end on its own.
 It’s time to encourage her to sleep in her own bed—and stay there.
-Hold your ground and remember why you’re doing this in the first place:

 Giving in to the tantrums may mean a quick solution for the night, but months of bad habits down the line.
 Yes, she’ll likely get upset, but catering to her tears means not doing what’s truly in her best interest: reassuring her that she can sleep on her own.

 Reassure her throughout the night with frequent and timed check-ins so she knows you’re still here.
 But keep things subdued and matter-of-fact.
 Don’t give in to long talks, negotiations, or even hours of holding her in your arms.
 Simply walk her back to bed, calmly and confidently so she knows everything is fine.

 Worried you’re doing it wrong?
 Join my newsletter and discover the 5 mistakes that are keeping your child from self-soothing!

 This PDF speaks to moms of babies but applies just as well to toddlers.
 Whether you’ve tried to teach your child to self-soothe in the past or are just now considering it, take a look at the 5 key mistakes to avoid.
 Download my resource below—at no cost to you.

 Plus, you’ll also get my newsletters, which fellow parents LOVE: